 Material Alteration: No Rationale: Proposed name change make es the module clearer in terms of content covered.
 Module description for Course Information change is module name.
-Updated Asses ation Sheets: No changes to description, same as before.
-Only sement Map percentage as incorrect.
-I can confirm that student represen nanagers have been consulted and support this change statives have been consulted about this change insultation which has been placed in the Module File Signature: Date : 20/11/2018 Name of Head of Department: Jane Williams Yes I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department; OR; I confirm that this change does require additional resources and have included a completed Resource Impact and Authorisation Form Signature: Jane Williams Date : 20/11/18 Approval Committee and Date: CVC 2019 02 13 Change approved with effect from: 1 September 2019 Resulting new version number: V4.3 (Intake 2019)
+Updated Assess ation Sheets: No changes to description, same as before.
+Only ssment Map percentage as incorrect.
+I can confirm that student represent I have retained evidence of this confirm that student represent I have retained evidence of this confirm that student represent I have retained evidence of this confirm that student represent I have retained evidence of this confirm that student represent I have retained evidence of this confirm that student represent I have retained evidence of this confirm that student represent I have retained evidence of this confirm that student represent I have retained evidence of this confirm that student represent I have retained evidence of this confirm that student represent I have retained evidence of this confirm that student represent I have retained evidence of this confirm that student represent I have retained evidence of this confirm that student retained evidence of the student retaine nanagers have been consulted and support this change natatives have been consulted about this change nsultation which has been placed in the Module File S. Taylor.
+Signature: Date : 20/11/2018 or planned for by the department; C equire additional resources beyond the scope of those already present Signature: Jane Williams Date : 20/11/18 Approval Committee and Date: CVC 2019 02 13 Change approved with effect from: 1 September 2019 Resulting new version number: V4.3 (Intake 2019)